 The entire thing burned all night.
 In the morning I lit it all up again.
 I burned the ashes into dust.
 I sifted the dust with my hands, feeling nothing but the softness of what once was so dark, dense, and destructive.
 I filled the trench the tree had met it’s final demise in with buckets of love from the well to the sky at the gate of my farm.
 Then I filled the deep hole the trunk once grew from, where the severed roots had burned into fine dust, with more of that love.
 I used a tractor to push new soil into the watery holes, displacing some of the love to the edges where it seeped into the surrounding earth, and pounded it down.
 Then I tilled it all by hand, taking the time to blend it into the existing farm.
 I planted Love, Strength, and Persistence.
 It looked and felt like it all should have been there all along.

 Then I realized, and had for a moment a sense of hollow loneliness, that I could not go back to that self destruction ever again.
 A sense of fear hit me.
 “I have to go forward now,” I thought.
 “There is no quitting now.
 There is no place to go but ahead.”
 It was late.
 In the coolness of the night I walked in circles around this part of my farm, and weighed in on what I had done.
 “That’s good,” a voice came from behind me.
 “Slow down, breathe the fresh air, and enjoy this new thing,” it continued.
 The voice was right.
 Going back to self destruction, embracing the fear, and living in the constant misery was no way to exist.
-The option to go there that went poof with the tree was, in moments, replaced by new options, ones that were much more peaceful, fulfilling, empowering.
+The option to go there that went poof with the tree were, in moments, replaced by new options, ones that were much more peaceful, fulfilling, empowering.
 Something tells me I will enjoy the serenity that comes with powering through an idea and seeing it come alive.
 And I’ll enjoy the peace in the mind and heart of working so hard that I can’t work any more, then working some more, and giving life to what is in my mind, creating a reality where there once was none.
 I’m so glad I cut that tree down.